-- \bullet Why is UserGroup ($\underline{uid},$ uname, $\underline{gid})$ a bad design? - Wouldn't it be nice to have a systematic approach to detecting and removing redundancy in designs? - Dependencies, decompositions, and normal forms
+- Why is UserGroup (uid, uname, gid) a bad design? - It has redundancy-user name is recorded multiple times, once for each group that a user belongs to - Leads to update, insertion, deletion anomalies - Wouldn't it be nice to have a systematic approach to detecting and removing redundancy in designs? - Dependencies, decompositions, and normal forms